-Despite the satisfactory economic performance and the progress and acceleration of reconstruction, Israel's continuous occupation of South Lebanon and its continued aggression against Lebanon and its citizens remain the major obstacle to comprehensive national recovery.
-The Israeli Army continues to shell villages and towns in Lebanon.
-Aerial bombardments have taken place in 1995, killing and injuring many civilians and destroying property, in repeated violation of Lebanese sovereignty and territorial integrity.
+Despite the satisfactory economic performance and the progress and acceleration of reconstruction, Israel's continuous occupation of south Lebanon and its continued aggression against Lebanon and its citizens remain the major obstacle to comprehensive national recovery.
+The Israeli Army continues to shell villages and towns in Lebanon using fragmentation and nail bombs which are prohibited by international conventions.